 INTERVIEW BY ARTO LEHTINEN AND MARKO SYRJALA

 It took nearly 30 years before the legendary American Metal icon Lizzy Borden landed on Finnish soil.
-The band, best known for their over the top theatrical live shows and 80’s albums like MASTER OF DISGUISE and VISUAL LIES, brought their “Death Takes a Holiday” tour to Helsinki in December 2011.
-Before the band got on the stage, Metal-Rules.com had the pleasure to talk with vocalist Lizzy himself about being on the tour, a possible new Lizzy Borden album, and finally took a brief return to the old days.
+The band, best known for their over-the-top theatrical live shows and 80’s albums like MASTER OF DISGUISE and VISUAL LIES, brought their “Death Took a Holiday” tour to Helsinki in December 2011.
+Before the band got on the stage, Metal-Rules.com had the pleasure to talk with vocalist Lizzy himself about being on tour, a possible new Lizzy Borden album, and finally took a brief return to the old days.

 LIVING ON THE ROAD

 You guys have been busy with that current “Death Takes a Holiday” tour.
 Do you still have many shows to do before the well-earned break?

 We go to Greece tomorrow, and then we go back to Sweden, and we have five more shows, including tonight, and that’s it.
 It’s been the hardest tour because there are no days off.
 It’s been hardcore.
 I think it’s been 14 or 15 countries, playing every night, just insane.
 Travel, playing, travel, playing, travel, playing, that’s it.

 It is like back in the old days, in a way?